Jan. 6 panel prepares to unveil final report on insurrection

 “President Trump did not contact a single top national security official during the day.
 Not at the Pentagon, nor at the Department of Homeland Security, the Department of Justice, the F.B.I., the Capitol Police Department, or the D.C.
 Mayor’s office,” the report says.

-There is also a lack of official photographs of the president during those hours.
+There is also a lack of official photographs of the president in those hours.

 “President Trump appears to have instructed that the White House photographer was not to take any photographs,” the committee wrote in its summary, citing an interview with chief White House photographer Shealah Craighead.